An algebraic analysis of the graph modularity: Upper bounds on the graph modularity

 \section{Upper bounds on the graph modularity}

-In the preceding sections we have understood modularity as a real function defined over arbitrary subsets of $V$.
+In the preceding sections we have understood modularity as a functional defined over arbitrary subsets of $V$.
 For the purposes of community detection problems, it is convenient to extend the previous definition to arbitrary partitions.
 In fact, Newman and Girvan original definition of the modularity of a partition $\matheul{P} = \{S_1,\ldots,S_k\}$ of $V$, see Equation (5) in \cite{newman-girvan}, can be expressed in our notations as

 The normalization factor $1/\vol G$ is purely conventional and has been included by the authors for compatibility with previous works, to settle the value of $q(\matheul{P})$ in a range independent of $G$.
 That definition has been introduced as a merit function to quantify the strength of the community structure defined by $\matheul{P}$.
-In the original community detection algorithm, the function $q(\matheul{P})$ is optimized by a hierarchical clustering method.
+In the earliest community detection algorithm, the function $q(\matheul{P})$ is optimized by a hierarchical clustering method.
 Subsequent improvements of that algorithm maintain essentially the original approach, see \cite{Louvain_method}.
 The use (and the definition itself) of the modularity matrix to compute the modularity of a paritioning has been introduced successively in \cite{newman-eigenvectors,newman-modularity}.

-As recalled in the Introduction, in the commmunity detection problem one has no preliminary indications on the number and size of possible communities inside $G$.
+As recalled in the Introduction, in the community detection problem one has no preliminary indications on the number and size of possible communities inside $G$.
 Hence, it is natural to introduce the number

-where the makimum is taken over all nontrivial partitions of $G$, and try to bound it in terms of spectral properties of $M$ only.
+where the maximum is taken over all nontrivial partitions of $V$, and try to bound it in terms of spectral properties of $M$ only.